Alicia Triant, FMHC

 After years of symptoms, I had finally been diagnosed with Celiac Disease in the eighth grade.
 I remember struggling to keep up socially with limited food options outside of my home at the time or simply being made fun of for being gluten-free.

 The summer following freshman year of college, I was diagnosed with Fibromyalgia after a year of living with unexplained pain, causing weight loss and mental exhaustion trying to keep up with school and healthy peers.
-I graduated with a Food and Agribusiness Marketing degree learning to understand the industry because as a “foodie”, many times left out due to a gluten intolerance, I wanted to disrupt that space.
-Luckily, it gave me the skills to get through the grocery store sorting out the best quality food in terms of ingredients, production, transparency, ect. using any label or packaging.
+I graduated with a Food and Agribusiness Marketing degree from the University of Delaware, eager to learn the industry because as a “foodie”, many times left out due to a gluten intolerance, I wanted to disrupt that space.
+Luckily for my work today, it gave me the knowledge to get through the grocery store sorting out the best quality items in terms of ingredients, production, transparency, etc. using any label or packaging.

 I learned this by finding autoimmune symptom relief myself, but only through a last-ditch effort of holistic diet and lifestyle changes, successfully attempting to avoid to a third autoimmune diagnosis of Lupus.
 Then, I knew there was more I could be doing to help others suffering like I had for so long to find their way to a better quality of life sooner.